risd-creative-programming/fa13-introtocreativeprogramming/README.md

 RISD DM Fall 2013 Intro to Creative Programming - Lauren M. and Evelyn E.

+## Goals
-Teaching them how to learn to code
+- Teaching them how to learn to code
-This is how you find out things about how to make things on the web Work through ideas
+- "This is how you find out things about how to make things on the web"
+- Work through their own design/art ideas

 ## Tasks
 ### July 3, 2013
-- make github
+- ~~make github~~
 - look up free repos
 - assignments
 - production environment / documentation / ftp